kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Operator vs Application view {#app}

 The DetNet data plane is designed with a network-operator-centric approach.
-The operator's view on dealing with large-scale networks is discussed as newer requirement in {{!I-D.ietf-detnet-scaling-requirements}}.
+The operator's view on dealing with large-scale networks is discussed in
+{{!I-D.ietf-detnet-scaling-requirements}}.
 In order to use resources efficiently, flow aggregation is done.
-The operators in industrial control networks are not necessarily network experts; they simply need an application side tool to dispatch their request to the Deterministic networks' entry point.
-Especially, an OCN application may need many controller-field-device (ctrl-flddev) pairs to the be mapped to different aggregates.
+The operators in industrial control networks are not necessarily network experts; they simply need an application-side tool to dispatch their requests to the Deterministic networks' entry point.
+Especially, an OCN application may need many controller-field-device (ctrl-flddev) pairs to be mapped to different aggregates.

 As the number of ctrl-flddev pairs grow, their variable traffic profiles can